 One of the largest collections in any US zoo, we are home to over 250 species and 800 individual birds.
 There are three main bird exhibits: Fischer Bird Garden, the Tropical Bird House, and Birds of the World.
 As you enter the Bird Garden, you are greeted by the largest vulture in the New World: the king vulture.
 You can also see huge rhinoceros hornbills, unusual turacos, and gorgeous scarlet ibis.
 The Tropical Bird House is a lush retreat filled with the sounds of the rainforest.
 Play “I Spy” as you try to find all the species of birds flying around you!
-As you walk through Birds of the World, enjoy beautiful flamingoes, the strange yet amazing shoebill stork, and many more incredible species.
+As you walk through Birds of the World, enjoy beautiful flamingos, the strange yet amazing shoebill stork, and many more incredible species.

 Behind the Scenes

-Meet Mollie Mollie has been a keeper since 2003; she is currently a Senior Bird Keeper who has worked at the Houston Zoo since 2006.
+Mollie has been a keeper since 2003; she is currently a Senior Bird Keeper who has worked at the Houston Zoo since 2006.

-Meet Rene Rene has worked at the Zoo for roughly 4 years.
+Rene has worked at the Zoo for roughly 4 years.
 Her favorite species are in the parrot family, which she admires for their diverse social behaviors and problem solving skills.

 Did You Know?